tmek/UE4CodeSamples/README.md

 ### Player Interaction

 The player interaction system allows objects to be interacted with by the player.
-Objects that are interactable in front of the player will be highlighted and can respond to begin and end interaction events when the player presses and release buttons bound to the 'Interact' action mapping.
+Objects that are interactable and in front of the player will be highlighted and can respond to begin and end interaction events when the player presses and releases inputs bound to the 'Interact' action mapping.

 ### Puzzle Nodes

 Puzzle nodes allow level designers to cleanly and easily create interconnected dungeon puzzles like those found in Legend of Zelda or Skyrim.

 Leaf nodes are meant to be set 'Solved' through interactions of the player.
 Parent nodes automatically evaluate to 'Solved' when all their children are solved.

 For example two torches (nodes a and b) might need to be lit for a door (node c) to be unlocked.

 The inheriting actor gets to decide what constitutes a puzzle being 'solved'.
 They can have their own logic and state that ultimately results in it being solved or unsolved.

 By chaining together many puzzle node actors you can create elaborate puzzle dungeons that require multiple areas to be solved before the final node is solved.
 You can set nodes up to allow the player to solve the dungeon puzzles in any order or in a specific order (by having nodes prevent access to other areas by using locked doors, draw bridges etc.)

 Examples:
 * one or more simple torches, levers or switches that must be lit, pulled or pressed